Skip to content

 I learned how to meditate when I was 5 years old.

 My family and I had just finished a delicious curry dinner.
-I was quietly looking at my Cinderella picture book when my mom asked me to come downstairs:
+I was quietly looking at my Cinderella picture book when my mom asked me to come downstairs to the living room:

 With the crack of a match, she lit a stick of sandalwood incense.
-I inhaled the familiar aroma and gazed at my mom, who sat cross-legged.
+I inhaled the earthy aroma and gazed at my mom who sat cross-legged.

-Then, I sat down with her, in front of a vintage wooden desk clock.
+Then, I joined her in front of a vintage wooden desk clock.
 I shut my eyes and breathed deeply.

 My mom gently guided me, It’s like sleeping, but you’re awake.
-Do this for one minute.
+Just stay like this for one minute.

 The hands of the clock ticked ever so slowly.